 These pups need to be exercised for at least two to three hours per day.
 And that’s not only letting them run in the yard.
 They need to be socialized and challenged with puzzle toys or other activities.

-If you wear off your dog correctly, it would be easier to leave it alone.
+If you wear off your dog correctly, it will be easier to leave it alone.
 Although it will be sad and anxious, it won’t damage the home.
 Also, make sure you leave fresh water and bathroom access available anytime you leave the house.

 Nobody wants a dog that will do its physiological needs on the carpet.
 However, if you plan to leave your Aussie alone, the most important thing you need to do is get a crate and train your dog to utilize it.